AnyChart/docs.anychart.com/Basic_Charts_Types/Japanese_Candlestick_Chart.md

 As you can see, we've specified chart as "Candlestick".
 Each series of data contains **column name, open, high, low and close** parameters.

 Here it is - AnyChart can now visualize your data.
-Look at the chart sample below and click on it to see it's java source.
+Look at the chart sample below and click on it to see it's javascript settings.

 {sample}BCT\_Japaneese-Candlestick\_Chart\_01{sample}